microsoft/ComplianceCxE/docs/notes/mig/ms.md

 ## Scenario

+!!! note
     The example below is more a general example that can be applied to all industries as regulations or company policy may not be the same in all parts of the world.

 A global company that conducts business in Europe and is headquartered in California.
-The company needs to define a process of disposition to accommodate specific people or departments in Germany who are tasked with a review of records that are expired complying with **BaFin**, **GDPR** and **CPRA** regulations.
+The goal is to define a process of disposition to accommodate specific people or departments in Germany who are tasked with a review of exipired recrods complying with **BaFin**, **GDPR** and **CPRA** regulations.
 These records consist of contracts in the region of the world the company conducts business.

 The record manager of the company needs to create a process for taking actions for expired records and ensure the process is followed as defined by the company’s retention schedule.
 Some departments have a regional lead that oversees all the contract specialists in each country who might all have input into if record needs to be disposed.
-These subject matter experts for record types will need to approve items for disposition that are assigned to them and the ability to view the context of the record.
+These subject matter experts for record types will need to approve items for disposition that are assigned to them and have the ability to view the context of the record.

-The company needs both the contract specialist or regional lead and records manager to approve all records needing disposition review but only see the relevant items they are realted to their job function.
+The company needs both the contract specialist or regional lead and records manager to approve all records requiring disposition review but only see the relevant items they are related to their job function.
 Contract specialists need email notifications daily with the correct instructions and approval guidance in multiple languages to accommodate global workforce.

 The records manager needs email notification instructions and business guidance that differ from the contract’s specialist or regional lead.
-The records manager needs a unified disposition process across all the locations of the world and reporting for proof disposed items are not discoverable.
-Lastly, if business structure or change management dictate, require the ability to update the disposition process while adhering to the companies defined retention schedule.
+The records manager needs a unified disposition process across all the locations of the world and reporting for proof that disposed items are not discoverable.
+Lastly, if business structure or change management dictate, they require the ability to update the disposition process while adhering to the company's defined retention schedule.

 We will use the below workflow to map the business use case to the solution.